Tryon and Associates

 • Project Management Training: The BIG vs. the Small Answer (Chuck Tryon) - Are you a little confuse trying to create a meaningful training strategy for your organization?
 There are so many options.
 Which is right for you?
 This paper may help.

 • So, What's Your Charter?
-(Chuck Tryon) - Of all the topics we teach in our seminars, how to create a Project Charter is the most popular and used.
+(Chuck Tryon) - Of all the topics we teach in my seminars, how to create a Project Charter is the most popular and used.
 I have captured many of the major points of this presentation in this informative and fun paper.

 HELPFUL INFORMATION: In our seminars, we reference numerous books and provide helpful reference material.
 Here are some of the more popular and requested items.
 And no, we do not own stock in Barnes and Noble or Amazon Books.
-But they do own a piece of us.
+But they do own a piece of me.

 • Process Modeling Bibliography - Here is a list of references we provide during our Process Modeling seminars.
 Read and enjoy.
 Some real classics here.
 Some things get better with age.
 I just wish I was one of them.